decentralized-identity/universal-registrar/docs/java-components.md

-# Universal Registrar — Java Development
+# Universal Registrar — Java Components

 This is a Java implementation of a Universal Registrar.
 See [universal-registrar](https://github.com/decentralized-identity/universal-registrar/) for a general introduction to Universal Registrars and drivers.